xshen053/memory-magician/docs/userstories.md

 different types of card have different background so it's clear.
 - [x] For each card, I want to see how many times I reviewed it, e.g. 3rd, or 3/18
 - [x] Add tag for a task
-- [ ] for each card, I am about to start counting and stop counting the time and once I finished and clicked reviewed, that time is stored
+- [x] for each card, I am about to start counting and stop counting the time and once I finished and clicked reviewed, that time is stored
-- [ ] if I don't start the timer, it means it can be finished in 1s
+- [x] if I don't start the timer, it means it can be finished in 1s
+- [ ] add different background color of different type of cards
+- [ ] for card I reviewed, make them doesn't appear, just become grep and cann't be selected

 ### No urgent
 - [ ] As a user, if I accidentally review a memory, I can withdraw (no urgent)